andrew-grischenko/BraintreePaymentsPCF/README.md

 ### Setup Checkout Azure Function

 The integration with a payment gateway requires a secure server componet to communicate with the Braintree API.
-This solution implements this as an Azure Function - a simple Node.js fucntion taking the payment "nonce" and a payment amount as parametres, initiating a ["sale" transaction](https://developers.braintreepayments.com/reference/request/transaction/sale/node) and returning the result.
+This solution implements this as an Azure Function - a simple Node.js function taking the payment "nonce" and a payment amount as parameters, initiating a ["sale" transaction](https://developers.braintreepayments.com/reference/request/transaction/sale/node) and returning the result.

 Please follow the installation instructions of the [Braintree Azure Function repository](https://github.com/andrew-grischenko/BraintreePaymentsAzureFunction) to setup th eserver component.